deniseN2/Programming/README.md

 # Programming
-My first git journey 2019
+My first git journey 2019, I am happy for this.